 WHEN DEATH OCCURS

-Click here to download the Prearrangement Information Form which will be required by the funeral home.
+Click here for the Prearrangement Information Form which will be required by the funeral home.
 Please feel free to fill it in before our meeting - or even years in advance and fax it back to Affordable Funeral Options at 519-286-0524

 No matter if a death is sudden, or if it something that was a long time coming, the loss of a loved one makes us feel emotional and overwhelmed.
 No amount of preparation can fully prepare you for the loss of a loved one.
 When you are in a heightened emotional state, even the most basic decisions can seem staggering.
 The following is a rough guideline of what needs to be done within the first 24 hours after death.